JasonM2396/GAME2338/Reviews/reviewtwo.md

 ## Details

 ### Game Title
-Xeodrifter by Renegade Kid and Atooi (later ports).
+Xeodrifter by Renegade Kid.
 You can find the game on PC, Nintendo eShop (3DS and Switch), PS4, and PS Vita.
 Other links will be posted on **Additional Information**. https://store.steampowered.com/app/319140/Xeodrifter/

 ### Rating